-Critics say that the NCFIC argues that youth ministry does not exist in the Bible, and, therefore, that it should not exist in modern church life.
+Critics say that that youth ministry does not exist in the Bible, and, therefore, that it should not exist in modern church life.
 They then contend that this argument is fallacious because many things are not “in the Bible” – air conditioning, computers, cars, even film (which is the media used for Divided the movie).

 Consider three things:

-First, the primary argument of the NCFIC and the film Divided is not that youth ministry does not exist in the Bible.
+First, the primary argument of the film Divided is not that youth ministry does not exist in the Bible.
 While we do observe in the film that the modern form of systematic, age-segregated youth ministry has neither precept nor example to support it in either the Old Testament or the New Testament, we do not rest our argument on this fact alone.
 What is more important – and this is the main point we want to make – is that all the positive commands and examples in Scripture call for the practice of age-integrated worship and discipleship in the church and the responsibility of parents to disciple their own children.